 WHY TO VISIT AUSTRIA

-A popular destination for its culture, Austria is however a country with wonderfully well preserved natural resources.
+A popular destination for its culture, Austria is, however, a country with wonderfully well preserved natural resources.
 Its central European position makes it a destination as easy to reach as it is fascinating.

 The capital, Vienna, possesses a distinctive identity, characterised by its rich architecture and famous river, the Danube.
-Visit the old town centre, the Saint Etienne Cathedral, the Donaupark, the pedestrian road of Kärtner Strasse, the Imperial Palace, the Historical Museum of Beaux Arts and the Opera House to name just a few.
+Visit the old town centre, the Saint Etienne Cathedral, the Donaupark, the pedestrian road of Kärtner Strasse, the Imperial Palace, the Historical Museum of Beaux-Arts and the Opera House to name just a few.
 A sampling of the Viennese cafés should not be forgotten together with a meander around the town cemeteries with their tombs of famous people.

 Salzburg too has many treasures of its own; baroque churches, squares, fountains and various places dedicated to Mozart who was born in this town.
 If you get the opportunity do not miss the International Festival, from July to August, which is a great celebration of music.

-Take the panoramic route of Grossglockner where you will discover awe-inspiring landscapes including the summit for which the route is named together with the Pasterze glacier.
+Take the panoramic route of the Grossglockner where you will discover awe-inspiring landscapes including the summit for which the route is named together with the Pasterze glacier.

 The Tyrol is another jewel of this country with its green valleys and scattered doll-like villages, its emerald lakes surrounded by majestic summits and its winter sports resorts highly appreciated by ski enthusiasts.